When To Say "I Love You" For The First Time In A New Relationship, According To An Expert

 I spoke with relationship expert and host of the breakup BOOST podcast Trina Leckie about when it's OK to say "I love you" for the first time in a new relationship, and she explained that we can't all have what Lily and Marshall had.
-OK, she didn't exactly put it like that, but she did say that "every relationship and every connection is different, so there is no right answer or cookie-cutter formula."
+OK, she didn't exactly put it like that, but she did say, "Every relationship and every connection is different, so there is no right answer or cookie-cutter formula."

 There is a wrong answer, though.
 Just because more than 50 percent of people wait to say "I love you" until after the three-month mark, according to a recent survey, doesn't mean you have to do the same.
-If you think that you and your partner should say "I love you" to each other simply because you've been dating for three months, a year, or however long you've decided is long enough to get to that point, you're doing it wrong.
-"Once you start setting time rules on it, the moment loses its authenticity," Leckie tells Elite Daily.
+If you think that you and your partner should say "I love you" to each other simply because you've been dating for three months, a year, or however long you've decided is long enough to get to that point, Leckie says that's not really the best way to approach it.
+"Once you start setting time rules on it, the moment loses its authenticity," she tells Elite Daily.